se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/projects.rst

 :class:`~varats.project.project_util.wrap_paths_to_binaries` or
 :class:`~varats.project.project_util.wrap_paths_to_binaries_with_name`.

-Furthermore, keep in mind that for some projects binary locations change during project life time.
+Furthermore, keep in mind that, for some projects, binary locations change during project life time.
 To specify a specific binary locations for a range of project revisions use ``benchbuild.utils.revision_ranges``.